vehlwn/NumberConverter/README.md

 - inputNumber - string form of a MPI in system base1.

 Output:
-- num - MPI form of inputNumber.
+- ret - MPI form of inputNumber.

 Variables:
 - digits - vector of chars 0,..,9,a,..,z, where item's index from the beginning denotes numeral value of this symbolic digit.
 Indicies are 0-based.

 ```
-1. Put MPIs num := 0, num2 := 1.
+1. Put MPIs ret := 0.
-2. For every char c in inputNumber from end to begin do:
+2. For every char c in inputNumber from begin to end do:
 2.1.
-Put num3 := index of c in vector digits.
+Put d := index of c in vector digits.
 2.2.
-Assign num += num2 * num3.
-2.3.
-Assign num2 *= base1.
+Assign ret := ret * base1 + d.
 3. Return num.
 ```